Official guilty of illegally entering Capitol grounds Jan. 6

 U.S. District Court Judge Trevor McFadden heard one day of testimony without a jury on Monday before handing down a verdict in the misdemeanor case against Otero County Commissioner Couy Griffin, a 48-year-old former rodeo rider who helped found a group called Cowboys for Trump.

-McFadden, an appointee of then-President Donald Trump, said there was ample evidence that Griffin knew he was in a restricted area and didn’t leave.
+McFadden, a nominee of then-President Donald Trump, said there was ample evidence that Griffin knew he was in a restricted area and didn’t leave.
 Griffin crossed over three walls, needing help from others or a ladder to get over them, the judge noted.

 “All of this would suggest to a normal person that perhaps you should not be entering the area,” McFadden said from the bench.